 - The problem has already been solved or your solution has already been partially suggested by someone.

-- Too common sense or obvious - no impact to research community
+- Too common sense or obvious - no impact to the research community

-- The problem is not scoped clearly thus you are over-promising.
-This is one most common mistake, e.g., "I will create a software that can recognise human behavior" This is a bad problem because it contains no scope, you are overclaiming, you should BE SPECIFIC what kind of behaviour, what people you test with, and to what extent of success you plan to achieve.
+- The problem is not scoped clearly thus you are over-promising, e.g., "I will create a software that can recognize human behavior" This is a bad problem because it contains no scope, you are overclaiming, you should BE SPECIFIC what kind of behavior, what people you test with, and to what extent of success you plan to achieve.
 Usually, any over claiming is a sure rejection because you make reviewers feel hyped and then disappoint them.

-The primary function of this section is to reveal the gap of past work.
-One good tip is to read some of the papers close to your work and see what they cite commonly; this commonly cited work is usually important work.
-Another good tip is to categorize your related work into different categories, so reviewers can understand easily.
-It is important to note two points: first, you do not need to attack other papers and you do not need to always be better, but you should show difference and why this difference matters; second, good related work is a summary of related work, not a bullet list of “A et al. do this, B et al. do this”; instead it should be like a summary of insights and conclusions: “Researchers have worked on X (A et al, B et al.) However, C et al. critiqued it as economically inefficient.
-D et al. share the same view”.
-It should give an easy-to-read summary and insights.
+The primary function of this section is 1) to reveal the gap of past work, 2) identify potential hypotheses, and 3) identify experimental design.
+One good tip is to read some of the papers close to your work and see what they cite commonly; this commonly cited work is usually important to work.
+Another good tip is to categorize your related work into different categories, so reviewers can understand it easily.
+It is important to note two points: first, you should show the difference and why this difference matters; second, good related work is a synthesis of related work, not a bullet list of “An et al. do this, B et al. do this”; instead it should be like a summary of insights and conclusions: “Researchers have worked on X (A et al, B et al.) However, C et al. critiqued it as economically inefficient.
+D et al. share the same view.
+This conflictory view demands further analysis”.
+It should give an easy-to-read insight.
+You synthesize, not summarize or list.

 Reasons for rejection